Paracetamol, Codeine Phosphate & Doxylamine Succinate

 You should not take Panalgesic if you are allergic to paracetamol, codeine, doxylamine or any of the ingredients listed under

-The symptoms of an allergic reaction may include a rash, asthma attack or hayfever.
+The symptoms of an allergic reaction may include a rash, itching, swelling of the face, lips or tongue, which may cause difficulty

 Do not take Panalgesic during the third trimester of pregnancy.